Whither our UK NHS ?

 Viable UK models: If (or is it when ?) the present UK NHS system actually collapses or (perhaps less likely) some form of pre-emptive radical reform is initiated by government, it would seem the most likely outcome will be a model with funding contributions from both state and private coffers.

 This is de facto the current arrangement in all but name.
 Because of the impossibly long NHS waiting lists for elective surgery, distressed patients who have the resources to do so are already turning to the private sector in droves.
 Private medical insurance companies are already taking advantage of the public dissatisfaction with NHS performance and are now actively campaigning for new subscribers.
-Dental treatment has been particularly badly affected during the past year, now that so few UK dentists are accepting new NHS patients due to unfavourable contract terms.
+Dental treatment has been particularly badly affected during the past year, now that so few UK dentists are accepting new NHS patients due to their unfavourable contract terms.
 Those who can afford it have already 'gone private'.
 The electioneers 'to a man' are all lamenting the now notorious 'dental deserts' which have sprung up throughout the UK.
 We risk losing NHS dental care altogether if something isn't done to entice dentists back into the NHS fold....and soon.

 Some may argue that we should just let ‘nature and the free market take its course’ when it comes to healthcare, and allow a new system to evolve naturally from the wreckage of the old.
 Given the demographics of our current population, however, and the likelihood that the cost of living 'crisis' will persist for some time, this could, unfortunately, result in a level of suffering and excess deaths comparable to or even greater than our pandemic losses.